Dog First Aid Guide: Choking, CPR, Poisoning & Emergency Care

 Why Dog First Aid Knowledge Is Critical for Every Pet Owner

 According to the American Pet Products Association, over 70 million US households own dogs.
-Yet most pet parents feel helpless when faced with a medical emergency.
-Unlike human first aid, dogs cannot tell us where it hurts or what happened.
-They rely entirely on our ability to recognize distress signals and respond appropriately.
+Yet most pet parents feel completely helpless when faced with a medical emergency.
+Unlike human first aid, dogs cannot tell us where it hurts or what happened — they rely entirely on our ability to read their distress signals and respond correctly.

 Emergency veterinary visits cost an average of $800–$1,500, but the real tragedy occurs when preventable injuries become life-threatening due to delayed or improper initial care.
-Every dog owner should be prepared for common emergencies that can happen anywhere, anytime.
+Every dog owner should be prepared for common emergencies that can happen anywhere, at any time.
+Understanding dog breathing problems and other warning signs before an emergency strikes is the first step.

 Building Your Dog First Aid Kit: Essential Supplies

-Before diving into techniques, you need the right supplies.
+Before diving into techniques, you need the right supplies on hand.
 Keep a dedicated first aid kit at home and a portable version in your car.
-Here's what every kit should contain:

 • Digital thermometer (normal dog temperature: 101–102.5°F)